AlejandroFandinoB/Fylo-data-storage-component/README.md

 Thanks for checking out this front-end coding challenge.

-**To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge

 Your challenge is to build out this data storage component and get it looking as close to the design as possible.